-(A) Where the employee is not represented by an attorney:

-1. If the claims administrator's determination is based on an evaluation by a treating physician, the notice shall inform the employee whether or not the claims administrator is requesting a rating from the Disability Evaluation Unit.
-If the claims administrator is not requesting a rating from the Disability Evaluation Unit, the notice shall advise the employee that he or she may contact an Information and Assistance office to have the treating physician's evaluation reviewed and rated by the Disability Evaluation Unit.

-2. If the claims administrator's determination is based on an evaluation by a treating physician, the notice shall advise the employee one of the following:

-i.
-If the claims administrator agrees with the treating physician's evaluation of the employee's permanent disability status, the notice shall advise the employee that if he or she disagrees with the results of the evaluation, the employee must contact the claims administrator to obtain the form prescribed by the DWC Medical Unit to request assignment of a panel of Qualified Medical Evaluators.
+- (A) Where the employee is not represented by an attorney: - 1.
+If the determination is based on a comprehensive medical evaluation, the notice shall advise the employee that if he or she disputes the results of the evaluation, the employee may file an Application for Adjudication of Claim with the WCAB. - 4.2.
+If the claims administrator's determination is based on an evaluation by a treating physician, the notice shall inform the employee whether or not the claims administrator is requesting a rating from the Disability Evaluation Unit.
+If the claims administrator is not requesting a rating from the Disability Evaluation Unit, the notice shall advise the employee that he or she may contact an Information and Assistance office to have the treating physician's evaluation reviewed and rated by the Disability Evaluation Unit. - 2-3.
+If the claims administrator's determination is based on an evaluation by a treating physician, the notice shall advise the employee one of the following: - i.
+If the claims administrator agrees with the treating physician's evaluation of the employee's permanent disability status, the notice shall advise the employee that if he or she disagrees with the results of the evaluation, the employee must either: